xinjie-liu/xinjie-liu.github.io/_pages/about.md

 Hello and welcome!
 I am a Master's student at the [Delft University of Technology](https://www.tudelft.nl/en/).
 Feel free to check out my projects and reach out if you are interested!

-I received my bachelor's degree with honor in Automotive Engineering from [Tongji University](https://en.tongji.edu.cn/index.htm), Shanghai.
+Prior to TU Delft, I received my bachelor's degree with honor in Automotive Engineering from [Tongji University](https://en.tongji.edu.cn/index.htm), Shanghai.
 During my senior year, I studied as a visiting undergraduate student at [Graz Univerisity of Technology](https://www.tugraz.at/en/home/), Austria.

 <!-- **Keywords:** optimization, control theory, dynamic game theory, (reinforcement) learning for control -->